dhylands/rshell/README.rst

 rshell can be connected to multiple pyboards simultaneously.
-If the board module exists on the pyboard (i.e. a file named board.py somewhere in the module search path) and it contains an attribute called name then the pyboard will use that name.
+If the board module exists on the pyboard (i.e. a file named board.py somewhere in the module search path) and it contains an attribute called name (e.g. :code:`name = "myboard"`) then the pyboard will use that name.
 If the board module can't be imported then the board will be named, pyboard or wipy.
 Names will have -1 (or some other number) to make the board name unique.

 You can access the internal flash on the first board connected using /flash and the sd card on the first board connected can be accessed